haskell/cabal/Cabal/doc/nix-local-build.rst

    ``dist-newstyle/build/x86_64-linux/ghc-8.0.1/p-0.1/c/pexe/build/pexe/pexe``
    (you can see why we want this to be an implementation detail!)

-The paths are a bit longer in HEAD but the benefit is that you can transparently have multiple builds with different versions of GHC.
+The paths are a bit longer in 2.0 and above but the benefit is that you can transparently have multiple builds with different versions of GHC.
 We plan to add the ability to create aliases for certain build configurations, and more convenient paths to access particularly useful